anandkasyap/localstack-demo/README.md

 ### Setup AWS Credentials

-If you have not setup any AWS Credentials, you need to run the below
+If you have not setup any AWS Credentials, you should run the below

 ```
 aws configure